paolo-projects/auto-unlocker/README.md

 **Windows:**
 Run *CMake* on the source folder to generate a Visual Studio Project.
-The CMakeList is set up to compile with static libraries, if you have shared ones change *CMakeLists.txt* file accordingly.
-Point the script to the proper library/headers paths when prompted.
+The CMakeList is set up to compile with static libraries, if you have shared ones change *CMakeLists.txt* file accordingly (**UNLOCKER_STATIC_LIBS_WIN** variable).
+Point the CMake utility to the proper library/headers paths when prompted or add them to your PATH.

 **Linux:**
 Use the embedded Makefile.
 Get needed libraries (or compile them and install) first, then run ```make```